-- Protect agricultural land resources of the Plan Area for present and future food production. - Support the aquaculture industry by protecting marine water quality and supporting associated landbased activities in suitable locations. - Recognize and protect the needs and activities of agricultural and aquaculture operations when considering residential uses on adjacent lands and vice versa. - Advocate for comprehensive resource management decisions where agricultural land is competing with forestry, or environmental protection objectives. - Encourage sustainable farming methods in order to protect fresh and marine water resources and adjacent properties. - 6.
-Ensure that the quantity and quality of the water supply is protected.
+- Protect the agricultural land resources of the Plan Area for present and future food production. - 2.
+Support the aquaculture industry by protecting marine water quality and supporting associated landbased activities in suitable locations. - 3.
+Recognize and protect the needs and activities of agricultural and aquaculture operations when considering residential uses on adjacent lands and vice versa. - 4.
+Advocate comprehensive resource management decisions where agricultural land is competing with forestry, or environmental protection objectives. - 5.
+Encourage sustainable farming methods in order to protect fresh and marine water resources and adjacent properties. - Ensure that the quantity and quality of the water supply is protected and seek ways and means of improving water availability for irrigation purposes.